May It Be: Release

 Enya's "May It Be" has been featured on various albums.
 On 20 November 2001, it was released on The Lord of the Rings: The Fellowship of the Ring soundtrack, along with composer Howard Shore's original score "The Road Goes Ever On (Part 2)".
 It also came out as a single in Europe on 10 December 2001 and in the United Kingdom on 21 January 2002.
 "May It Be" entered the German Singles Chart at number one.
 It was Enya's second consecutive single to do so, following her song "Only Time".
 In 2005, it was released as part of the compilation The Lord of the Rings: The Fellowship of the Ring: The Complete Recordings.
 This time, the version of the song was identical as featured in the movie's ending titles.
 Enya also included the song on her 2009 album, The Very Best of Enya.

 Music video

 The music video was directed by Peter Nydrle.
 It features clips from the film as well as Enya singing the song.
 The video runs for 3 minutes and 32 seconds.

-Cover versions and samples

-Many other artists have covered the song since Enya's original recording.
-Tara Scammell did so on 2004 album Music from the Lord of the Rings Trilogy by the Prague Symphony Orchestra, which consists of songs from all three movies.
-Celtic Woman performed "May It Be" on their 2005 self-titled album.
-Lisa Kelly of Celtic Woman included it on her 2006 album, Lisa.
-Hayley Westenra recorded it in 2005 on her second international album, Odyssey.
-It was also covered in 2006 by Lex van Someren for Christmas Every Day and Angelis for their self-titled album.
-It was sung on Cecelia’s 2007 album, Amazing Grace.
-Sofia Källgren featured it on her 2008 album, Cinema Paradiso.
-Other artists who have covered it include Uruk-hai, Hayley Griffiths (on Celtic Rose), and Kiri Te Kanawa.
-It was performed on 14 January 2012 by Faroese artist Eivør Pálsdóttir as part of the celebration of Margrethe II's 40th anniversary as Queen of Denmark.
-Jackie Evancho covered "May It Be" on her 2017 album Two Hearts.
-Voces8 covered "May It Be" in their album Enchanted Isle in 2018.
-"May It Be" was sampled by Swiss DJ Dinka in her 2010 track "The Celtic of Scotland".